 (Office - Institutional) zoning district to the PC-2 (Perimeter ing the property as a mixed-use project including office, streetlevel active uses, and residential uses, along with structured parking and substantial greenspace.
 Grubb Properties will also seek approval of two Special Land Use Permits related to the proposed redevelopment project.
 The meeting will be held from ter East, Suite 530, Dunwoody, Georgia 30346.

-Center, Subarea 2) zoning district for the purposes of redevelopagers.
-The public will have a chance to give input and ask questions about the process.
+Center, Subarea 2) zoning district for the purposes of redevelop-

-6:00 - 7:00 p.m. on Tuesday, July 31, 2018, at 47 Perimeter Cenmayor and city council.
+6:00 - 7:00 p.m. on Tuesday, July 31, 2018, at 47 Perimeter Cenof community residents and husiness owners appointed by the mayor and city council.